Air quality speed limit trials

 How will this work?

 The 60mph speed limits will be clearly displayed on roadside signs.
-The speed limits will be operational 24 hours a day.
+Usually the speed limits will be operational 24 hours a day, subject to operational issues like roadworks which could mean we have to vary the times the limits are live.
 Emissions are measured on annual mean figures and so the restrictions will be in place around the clock in order to improve air quality and bring down emissions levels at these locations.

 Why are we reducing speed limits?